hmemcpy/hmemcpy.com/source/_posts/2015-10-28-7-open-source-visual-studio-extensions-to-make-your-life-easier.md

 # TabSanity

-I discovered [TabSanity](https://visualstudiogallery.msdn.microsoft.com/ac4d4d6b-b017-4a42-8f72-55f0ffe850d7) ([source](https://github.com/jedmao/tabsanity-vs)) fairly recently, and it was one of those *where has this been all my life!!1* moments.
+I discovered [TabSanity](https://visualstudiogallery.msdn.microsoft.com/ac4d4d6b-b017-4a42-8f72-55f0ffe850d7) ([source](https://github.com/jedmao/tabsanity-vs)) fairly recently, and it was one of those *where has this been all my life!!1* moments.
 This extension makes tabs-as-spaces behaves like actual tabs!
-The backspace and delete keys, arrow key navigation will not allow the caret to land within the spaces that form a tab, and it will skip to the next *tab*, saving you keystrokes!
+The backspace and delete keys, arrow key navigation will not allow the caret to land within the spaces that form a tab, and it will skip to the next *tab*, saving you keystrokes!

 # EmojiVS